openfga/.github/profile/README.md

 - A [CLI](https://github.com/openfga/cli) to operate an OpenFGA server, import/export models and tuples, test models.
 - A [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=openfga.openfga-vscode) with syntax coloring and validation for models and tests.
 - A [Helm Chart](https://github.com/openfga/helm-charts) to simplify deployment in Kubernetes clusters.
-- GitHub Actions for [testing](https://github.com/marketplace/actions/openfga-model-testing-action) and [deploying](https://github.com/marketplace/actions/openfga-model-deploy-action) models through CI/CD
+- GitHub Actions for [testing](https://github.com/marketplace/actions/openfga-model-testing-action) and [deploying](https://github.com/marketplace/actions/openfga-model-deploy-action) models through CI/CD.

 ---
 ### 👩‍💻 Useful resources

 * **Contributing**: Read this [CONTRIBUTING.md](https://github.com/openfga/.github/blob/main/CONTRIBUTING.md) guide for an outline for interacting with the OpenFGA community and its governance structure, as well as details how to write, test, and submit code changes.
 * **Documentation**: Read about OpenFGA at the [project's website and documentation repository, https://openfga.dev](https://openfga.dev).
-* **Discord**: Join the conversation on [Discord](https://discord.gg/8naAwJfWN6).
+* **Slack**: Request access to the [CNCF Slack Community](https://slack.cncf.io/), and join the [#openfga](https://cloud-native.slack.com/archives/C06G1NNH47N) channel.
 * **Discussions**: Get help, talk about new features, and give feedback to the core OpenFGA team in the Github's [Discussions](https://github.com/orgs/openfga/discussions).
 * **Community Projects**: We're building amazing things with OpenFGA.
 Check them out in our [Community Projects](https://github.com/openfga/community#community-projects) list.